huntse/uncarved/content/articles/kinesis.md

 +++
-title = "Changing to a kinesis keyboard" last_modified = "2008-07-29T11:11:55Z"
+title = "Changing to a kinesis keyboard" description = "I thought I would never find a keyboard that I liked better than Typematrix, but I may have to eat my words..." last_modified = "2008-07-29T11:11:55Z"
 +++
-# Changing to a kinesis keyboard

-## I thought I would never find a keyboard that I liked better than Typematrix, but I may have to eat my words...

 Until yesterday, I used to use a [typematrix][5] [6]dvorak keyboard.
 Typematrix is a fabulous keyboard with lots of terrific design features